Worked 48 years at Ingersley Vale Bleach Works

 |He was awarded an oak clock which his great grandaughter Linda Stewart still has today.
 Pictured right is the inscription on the clock.|

 Joseph died in 1934 aged 81, his obituary (below left) describes his character and his achievements.
 Personal friends and family members described him as a gentle kind man according to his youngest son Donald.
-Fanny died 8 years later, in 1942, aged 80.
+Fanny died 8 years later, in 1942, aged 80, see below.
+Click on photos to enlarge.

 Follow the family tree, start with Joseph Stewart.

-I am indebted to Linda Stewart for this fascinating account of the Stewart family of Bollington.
+I am indebted to Linda Stewart for this fascinating account of her Stewart family of Bollington.